kumahq/kuma-website/docs/docs/1.4.x/deployments/multi-zone.md

 * Communication across each zone will fail

 ::: tip
-With the right resiliency setup ([Retries](../policies/retry), [Probes](../policies/health-check), [Locality Aware LoadBalancing](../policies/locality-aware), [Circuit Breakers](../policies/circuit-breaker)) the failing zone can be quickly severed and traffic re-routed to another zone.
+With the right resiliency setup ([Retries](../../policies/retry), [Probes](../../policies/health-check), [Locality Aware LoadBalancing](../../policies/locality-aware), [Circuit Breakers](../../policies/circuit-breaker)) the failing zone can be quickly severed and traffic re-routed to another zone.
 :::

 ## Usage

-For a description of how multi-zone deployments work in Kuma, see [about multi-zone deployments](../how-multi-zone-works).
-This page explains how to configure and deploy Kuma in a multi-zone environment:
+To set up a multi-zone deployment we will need to:

 - Set up the global control plane
 - Set up the zone control planes